 I was absolutely amazed by the number of available loads in my local area.
 But what impressed me more was the quality of loads and the number of world-class companies operating on the platform.

 In April, Andrew, who is a sole trader, set up a courier business, which he named Guvs 24/7 and he says he hasn’t looked back since.
 But why Guvs 24/7?

-He explains, “‘Guvs 24/7’ because before I joined CX, my delivery range was limited to south Wales, while there was zero flexibility in the hours that I could work.
-CX, however, has given me the freedom to work where I want, when I want, and also to choose my hours.
+He explains, “‘Before I joined the Courier Exchange, my delivery range was limited to south Wales, while there was zero flexibility in the hours that I could work.
+CX, however, has given me the freedom to work where I want, when I want, and also to choose my hours.”

 Since becoming a member in mid-April, Mr Jones, who is an owner driver, has used the mobile app, plus oodles of old school charm, to win load after load.

 He says of the app, “It is the single biggest reason behind my success.
 I particularly like the status update feature, which tracks my position in real-time and let’s my customers know when and where I am available.
 Receiving load alerts by text message is very useful too, as they provide instant updates of new loads in my local area the second they go live.”